janusng2000/Getting_And_Cleaning_Data/CodeBook.md

 Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set:

-How `run_analysis.R` implements the above steps:

-Checks if the file exists, otherwise it downloads;
-Checks if the file has already been extracted to the directory;
-Load both test and train data;
-Load the features and activity labels;
-Extract the mean and standard deviation column names and data;
-Process the data;
-Merge and creates data set:
+walking

+walkingupstairs

+walkingdownstairs

+sitting

+standing

+laying
+The script also appropriately labels the data set with descriptive names: all feature names (attributes) and activity names are converted to lower case, underscores and brackets () are removed.
+Then it merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs.
+The result is saved as merged_clean_data.txt, a 10299x68 data frame such that the first column contains subject IDs, the second column activity names, and the last 66 columns are measurements.
+Subject IDs are integers between 1 and 30 inclusive.
+The names of the attributes are similar to the following:

+tbodyacc-mean-x

+tbodyacc-mean-y

+tbodyacc-mean-z

+tbodyacc-std-x

+tbodyacc-std-y

+tbodyacc-std-z

+tgravityacc-mean-x

+tgravityacc-mean-y
-The result is saved as "./tidy-UCI-HAR-dataset-AVG.txt", a 180x68 data table (181 with column name), where as before, the first column contains subject IDs, the second column contains activity names (see below), and then the averages for each of the 66 attributes are in columns 3...68.
+Finally, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject.
+The result is saved as data_set_with_the_averages.txt, a 180x68 data frame, where as before, the first column contains subject IDs, the second column contains activity names (see below), and then the averages for each of the 66 attributes are in columns 3...68.
 There are 30 subjects and 6 activities, thus 180 rows in this data set with averages.